swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 ### Validate asynchronous behaviors

 XCTest has a class, [`XCTestExpectation`](https://developer.apple.com/documentation/xctest/xctestexpectation), that represents some asynchronous condition.
-A developer creates an instance of this class (or a subclass like [`XCTKeyPathExpectation`](https://developer.apple.com/documentation/xctest/xctkeypathexpectation)) using an initializer or a convenience method on `XCTestCase`.
+You create an instance of this class (or a subclass like [`XCTKeyPathExpectation`](https://developer.apple.com/documentation/xctest/xctkeypathexpectation)) using an initializer or a convenience method on `XCTestCase`.
 When the condition represented by an expectation occurs, the developer _fulfills_ the expectation.